diogoaurelio/schedoscopeWiki/Scheduling-Command-Reference.md

 Materialize view(s) - i.e., load the data of the designated views and their dependencies - if not already materialized and current in terms of data and transformation version checksums.

-The materialization command ID is returned as a result.
+The views being materialized are returned along with their status prior to materialization.

 Supported options:
 - `-s`, `--status <status>`: materialize all views that have a given status (e.g. 'failed')